 Civil Rights – Past and Present

-In this, the second episode of our Trilogy, “Blacks in America: 400 Years Plus,” the emphasis is Civil Rights.
-We will momentarily regroup, pause to take a deep breath, and take a long strategic view of where we are and how long it will take us to get to where we must go.
-In looking back, we have covered much ground.
+In the second episode of our Trilogy, the emphasis is Civil Rights.
+We will regroup, pause to take a deep breath, and take a strategic view of where we are and how long it will take us to get to where we must go.
+Looking back, we have covered much ground.
 This reflection is one way to reassess the journey.
-But for progress, the forward march is forever uphill; the coveted view is always from the top, and the goal is to surge to the horizon.
-Progress is not evaluated by overcoming the lumps, bumps, stumbles and obstacles along the way.
-It is how smooth you make the way, how straight you make the path, how well you mark the course, and how indelibly you blaze the trail for those generations who are to follow.
+But for progress the forward march is forever uphill; the coveted view is always from the top, and the goal is to surge to the horizon.
+Progress is not evaluated by overcoming the bumps, stumbles and obstacles along the way.
+It is how smooth you make the way, how straight you make the path, how well you mark the course, and how indelibly you blaze the trail for generations to follow.
 What were the hopes of yesterday that we had as a people, and what are our realities of today?
 Where are we now in accomplishments?
-Is there a need to retake ground that we have already fought over and won?
+Is there a need to retake ground that we have already fought for and won?
 Is there a need for retrenchment just to hold on to caveats of freedom?
 Is there sacred red soaked ground that we have won and will never give up?
-For the “NOW GENERATION,” what are the assurances that what has been won will never be surrendered, nor relented, no – not one centimeter?
-And, what are those actions undertaken, those activities so costly undergone that we solemnly declare that the smallest of victories are not for barter, sale or compromise at any price?
-In the most historic combat undertaken by mankind in the history of this country, what is the sacred ground relentlessly secured, now held in the shadow of generations of blood stains?
-This was the great bold battle to enlist all Americans, fighting for the release of the fiercely held American dogma, “slave mentality.”
-The Civil Rights Movement was launched to release the nation of its racial illness, to allow it to ascend to its highest capacity, and to produce and restore its human sanity.
-We now are all embarking from being 4/5ths of a human being, to becoming fully 5/5ths human beings: Americans all.
-Those enlisted in the fight for civil rights range from the rank and file to generals and field commanders; to little Black girls in Alabama, united in seeking the best strategy of how to stand against the torrents and thrust from water cannons all in service to march, and stoutly declare, in the face of social injustice, “We will not be moved.”
+For the “NOW GENERATION,” what are the assurances that what was won will never be surrendered, no – not one centimeter?
+What are those activities so costly undergone that we solemnly declare that the smallest of victories are not for barter, sale or compromise at any price?
+In the most historic combat undertaken in the history of this country, what is the sacred ground relentlessly secured, now held in the shadow of generations of blood stains?
+This was the great battle to enlist all Americans, fighting for the release of the fiercely held American dogma, “slave mentality.”
+The Civil Rights Movement was launched to release the nation of its racial illness, to allow it to ascend to its highest capacity, and to restore human sanity.
+We now are all embarking from being 4/5 of a human, to becoming fully 5/5 human beings: Americans all.
+Those enlisted in the fight for civil rights range from the rank and file to generals and field commanders; to little Black girls in Alabama, united in seeking the best strategy of how to stand against the torrents and thrust from water cannons all in service to march and declare in the face of social injustice, “We will not be moved.”

 We are far from victory today and miles from where we are determined to arrive.
 Our destination is stated by our most highly proclaimed sovereign national documents – that all people in America have the right to life, liberty and the pursuit of happiness.
 We demand that our names be boldly written in as free and equal in every jot and title, citing equal protection.
 It must be written not only in prose, but in every verse as fact and truth.
 It must have actual meaning for all Americans with no exceptions.